ericpretzel/wid-bot/README.md

 $ echo WID_ADDR=WALLET_PUBLIC_KEY >> .env
 $ echo PRIVATE_KEY=WALLET_PRIVATE_KEY >> .env
 ```
 These values are read and set up in [`config.py`](config.py).
-You can put them directly in the file instead, but make sure that those keys are never shared to the public because they can and will be stolen.
+You can put them directly in the file instead, but make sure that those keys are never shared publicly because they can and will be stolen.

-Install [`chromedriver 97.0.4692.71`](https://chromedriver.storage.googleapis.com/index.html?path=97.0.4692.71/) for headless browsing with [`selenium`](https://www.selenium.dev/).
+Install [`chromedriver 97.0.4692.71`](https://chromedriver.storage.googleapis.com/index.html?path=97.0.4692.71/) for asynchronous headless browsing with [`arsenic`](https://github.com/HENNGE/arsenic).
 Either put the binary on PATH or in the base project directory.
 You may also need to install Google Chrome itself.

 Finally, install the dependencies outlined in [`Pipfile`](Pipfile) and [`Pipfile.lock`](Pipfile.lock).
 ```
-$ pipenv install
+$ pipenv sync
 ```

 3. **Host and run the bot.**